 How many people are residing on the property?

-When determining the size of hot water system you require or hot water system sizing; the number of residents is important.
+When determining the size of the hot water system, you require or hot wateystem sizing; the number of residents is essential.
 It will help determine the demand to supply hot water and the number of people using the hot water system during the day.
 For example, how many showers will be used during the day?
 How many washing machines will run on hot or cold water?
-Will a larger system be needed if the number of people is more than three using hot water?
-And also the main use for the hot water.
+Will a larger system be needed if more than three people use hot water?
+It is also the primary use of hot water.

 A commercial property may use hot water for cooking and industrial cleaning, which may differ from private residential property.